 I'm a photographer, a designer, a writer and a marketer - with a passion for agriculture.
 Outside of my full-time job as the Brand Manager at Richwood Marketing, I provide professional photography services through CeeCee Photography.
-I specialize in natural light photography, while also freelancing graphic design...
+I specialize in wedding photography, while also freelancing graphic design.
+Yes, brides, you read that right - you can bundle photography, custom invitation suites, wedding websites, and more - all through CeeCee Photography...
 You might be wondering about my passion for agriculture.
 Keep reading.

 THE FARM AND THE CAMERA

 Growing up on a small family farm instilled in me a passion for agriculture... and an interest in photography.
 In short, the farm became my canvas and the place where I first learned to photograph "things."

 I started taking photos of our farm and animals in high school.
 Eventually, my family and friends took notice of my pictures and encouraged me to keep shooting.
 I acquired my first digital camera after saving up enough money while working a summer job on a garage door assembly line.

 From my numerous disposable cameras, to my point and shoot camera, this camera - a Nikon D7000 - held the key.
 In 2011, it came with me to college.
 It helped me become a student photographer for the campus newspaper.
 And in April 2012, as a freshman in college, I started my own business over Facebook called CeeCee Farm & Livestock Photography.
 The name came from, CeeCee - my nick-name, and my then dream - to be a photographer working in the agricultural and livestock industry.

 When I went back to school in the fall to begin my sophomore year of college I signed up for a digital photography class - a class that inspired me to pursue photography even more.
 My photography professor encouraged me to send my work into The Toledo Museum of Art.